 A proud supporter of the arts, Hilary works with KW Glee, making the amazing young singers feel like the rock stars they are, with creative headshots, concert stills and backstage action shots.
 Hilary is also the official photographer for Drayton Entertainment in Cambridge, Ontario.

-For the past five years, Hilary has poured her boundless energy into creating an annual series of images for the Waterloo Region Down Syndrome Society.
-Her projects ’31 Days, 31 Faces’, ‘See Me’, ‘Better with You’, ‘Who do You Love?’ and ‘More to Me’ have been featured by local and national media, spotlighting these wonderful children and adults and their families and their beautiful and unique perspectives on the world.
+For the past seven years, Hilary has poured her boundless energy into creating an annual series of images for the Waterloo-Wellington Down Syndrome Society.
+Her projects ’31 Days, 31 Faces’, ‘See Me’, ‘Better with You’, ‘Who do You Love?’, ‘More to Me’, ‘Who We Are’ and ‘Believe With Me’ have been featured by local, national and international media, including People Magazine and Breakfast Television, spotlighting these wonderful children and adults and their families and their beautiful and unique perspectives on the world.
 Her commitment to social change through photography is also reflected in the photo series ‘Boxed’, a collaboration with photojournalist Hannah Yoon that brings attention to transgender and non-binary youths in the KW region.

 Hilary was awarded the Rogers K-W Oktoberfest Woman of the Year in the Arts for 2018.
 In May 2014, she was awarded Photographer of the Year by the National Association of Professional Child Photographers (NAPCP), earning one of her winning images a place on a Times Square billboard in New York City.
 She has received international acclaim for her colourful and emotion-filled work, having images that have been selected in the Rangefinder Portrait Competition 2017, VOICE Collection 2015 + 2016 and the National Association of Professional Child Photographers’ International Image Competition.